-The second line of defence monitors and facilitates the implementation of effective risk management practices by business and operational management.
 This role is primarily performed by the control functions and senior managers described below:

 - Risk Function The Risk Manager has a dual reporting line into the Tradition London Group Boards of Directors and CFT's Chief Risk Officer.
-The Risk Manager is responsible for the measurement, monitoring and reporting of risks within the London Group and for driving the development of risk management capability and the risk management framework.
-More information on Risk Management within Tradition London Group is provided in section 2.3. - Compliance Function The London Head of Compliance has a reporting line to the London Boards.
-The objective of compliance is to monitor compliance with all regulatory rules and requirements and ensure all regulatory issues are effectively monitored and managed.
+The Risk Manager is responsible for the measurement, monitoring and reporting of risks within the London Group and for driving the development of risk management capability and the risk management framework. - Compliance Function The London Head of Compliance has a reporting line to the London Boards.
+The objective of compliance is to monitor adherence to all regulatory rules and requirements and ensure all regulatory issues are effectively monitored and managed.

-Third Line of Defence
+The Third Line of Defence

+The third line of defence consists of the internal audit function, which is responsible for providing independent review and assurance of the effectiveness of the systems and controls established by the first and second lines.
 As a third line of defence, the Internal Audit function provides assurance to the London Executive Committee, the Audit Committee and the Boards of Directors on the adequacy of the internal controls, risk management and governance processes, in particular when these are affected by material changes to the Group's risk environment.

-The internal audit function for London is outsourced to PwC.
+The internal audit function for London is outsourced to PWC.
 On an annual basis, Internal Audit prepares an audit programme.
 The programme is developed working closely with the local and Group control functions, and the external auditors.
 The programme is approved by the London and Group Audit Committee.
-Internal Audit provides regular update reports to the Audit Committees focusing on key findings and their resolution.
+Internal Audit provides regular update reports to the Audit Committees and the Board focusing on key findings and their resolution.